niklasdathe/Puster/README.md

 ### why zigbee?
+That decision was simple, i already had a working zigbee mesh network.
+I've been interested in Matter over Thread lately but thats a story for another time.

 *im sure its easily adapted to matter over thread, wifi or whatever other radio protocolls your using in your smarthome*